 A high portion of oxycodone is N-dealkylated to noroxycodone during first-pass metabolism.
 Oxymorphone, is formed by the O-demethylation of oxycodone.
 The metabolism of oxycodone to oxymorphone is catalyzed by CYP2D6.
 Free and conjugated noroxycodone, free and conjugated oxycodone, and oxymorphone are excreted in human urine following a single oral dose of oxycodone.
-Approximately 8% to 14% of the dose is excreted as free oxycodone over 24 hours after administration.
-Following a single, oral dose of oxycodone, the mean \pm SD elimination half-life is 3.51 \pm 1.43 hours.
+Approximately 8% to 14% of the dose is excreted as free oxycodone oxycodone.
+The ard normalistration.
+Following a single, oral dose of oxycodone, the mean ± SD elimination half-life is 3.51 ± 1.43 hours.

 Acetaminophen is metabolized in the liver via cytochrome P450 microsomal enzyme.
-About 80-85% of the acetaminophen in the body is conjugated principally with glucuronic acid and to a lesser extent with sulfuric acid and cysteine.
-After hepatic conjugation, 90 to 100% of the drug is recovered in the urine with in the first day.
+About 80 to 85% of the acetaminophen in the body is conjugated principally with glucuronic acid and to a lesser extent with sulfuric acid and cysteine.
+After hepatic conjugation, 90 to 100% of the drug is recovered in the urine within the first day.